Frequently Asked Questions About Dental Sealants

 Dental studies show that permanent first and second molars are the most likely to benefit from sealant application.2 First molars usually come into the mouth when a child is about 6 years of age.
 Second molars appear at about age 12.
 The dentist will determine if sealants are recommended for the patient.
 If sealants are recommended, it is best if the sealant is applied soon after the molars have erupted, before the teeth are subject to decay.

 Sealants help prevent tooth decay by creating a barrier between a tooth and decay-causing bacteria.
 Properly applied and maintained, sealants usually stop cavities from growing and can prevent the need for expensive fillings.
-According to the most recent U.S. Surgeon General’s report on oral health, sealants have been shown to reduce decay by more than 70 percent.3 The combination of sealants and fluoride has the potential to nearly eliminate tooth decay in school age children.3
+Recent CDC findings report, sealants have been shown to reduce decay by 80 percent in the first two years.2 Children drinking fluoridated water and getting dental sealants can prevent cavities and save money by avoiding expensive dental care in the future.3

 In most cases, by the time an individual reaches adulthood, the occlusal surfaces of the teeth have been worn smooth, thereby reducing the chances for occlusal decay.
 Also, the majority of adults have had long-term exposure to fluoride through water, mouth rinses, and toothpaste, which also help protect the teeth from decay.
 Lastly, oral hygiene and diet tend to be better in adults than in children.
 For these reasons, MetLife does not recommend including sealants for adults as a dental benefit.
 However, it is important to remember that the dentist may, regardless of the patient’s age, recommend sealants, based on the patient’s oral health history and his or her risk for tooth decay.